dimitri/pgloader/pgloader.1.md

         against all the indexes defined on the target table before copying the data, then `CREATE INDEX` commands once the `COPY` is done.

-        In order to get the best performances possible, all the indexes are created in parallel and when done the primary keys are built again from the unique indexes just created.
+        In order to get the best performance possible, all the indexes are created in parallel and when done the primary keys are built again from the unique indexes just created.
 This two step process allows creating the primary key index in parallel with the other indexes,